Students take courses in ethics, political theory, history of political thought, law, and human nature.

 - Join one of more than 300 student organizations, including the Philosophy Club.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, which features more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, which features more than 100 programs in 60 countries.
 You can choose semester, summer, short term, and yearlong options for international study.
-Political philosophy majors will find academic offerings at SU Abroad’s programs in Florence, Istanbul, and Strasbourg, as well as in the many study abroad programs offered by World Partners.
+Political philosophy majors will find academic offerings at Syracuse Abroad’s programs in Florence, Istanbul, and Strasbourg, as well as in the many study abroad programs offered by World Partners.

 Life After Syracuse UniversityLink